cristiscu/programming-in-snowflake/sections/10-client-programming/README.md

-# Client Programming with Snowflake
+# Section: Client Programming with Snowflake

 ...